yduf/yduf.github.io/_posts/2025-11-10-math-laplace-transform.md

 $\int_{0}^{\inf} \mathcal{e}^{st} \,dt$

-- what does it means to integrate a complex function ?
+What does it means to integrate a complex function ?
-	- scalar function this gives area below the function
+- integrating scalar function gives area below the function
 - but as generalisation it can be seen as the mean on sum of intervall
 - this generalize as barycenter for complex function